latolukasz/beeorm-doc/docs/guide/mysql_queries.md

-# Mysql queries
+# MySQL Queries

-In this section you will learn how to run SQL queries in MySQL.
-First we need to configure MySQL data pools and engine.
-In our example we will create two pools - one with name `default` and another with name `users`:
+In this section, you will learn how to run SQL queries in MySQL.
+First, we need to configure the MySQL data pools and engine.
+In our example, we will create two pools - one with the name `default` and another with the name `users`:

 ```go
 registry := beeorm.NewRegistry()